rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 --- back

-# Functional changes between YANG Push Lite and YANG Push {#DifferencesFromYangPush}
+# Functional changes between YANG Push v2 and YANG Push {#DifferencesFromYangPush}

-This non-normative section highlights the significant functional changes where the YANG Push Lite implementation differs from YANG Push.
-However, the main body of this document, from {{overview}} onwards, provides the normative definition of the YANG Push Lite specification, except for any text or sections that explicitly indicate that they are informative rather being normative.
+This non-normative section highlights the significant functional changes where the YANG Push v2 implementation differs from YANG Push.
+However, the main body of this document, from {{overview}} onwards, provides the normative definition of the YANG Push v2 specification, except for any text or sections that explicitly indicate that they are informative rather being normative.

 *Note to reviewers: If you notice mistakes in this section during development of the document and solution then please point them out to the authors and the working group.* **(RFC editor, please remove this paragraph prior to publication)**

 ## Removed Functionality

-This section lists functionality specified in {{RFC8639}} and YANG Push which is not specified in YANG Push Lite.
+This section lists functionality specified in {{RFC8639}} and YANG Push which is not specified in YANG Push v2.

 - Negotiation and hints of failed subscriptions.